 3320.
 Mass Communications Law (3).
 A study of the legal problems facing journalists, broadcasters, and advertisers, including libel, privacy, regulation of radio-TV, ethics, and commercial speech.

 3380.
 Mass Communications Research Methods (3).
-Prerequisites: C or higher in MATH 2300 or 2345.
+Prerequisites: C or better in MATH 2300 or 2345.
 Comprehensive overview of mass communications research focusing on planning, designing, conducting, analyzing, interpreting, and applying research to address communication issues and problems.

 3390.
 Internship in Media Strategies (3).
-Prerequisite: 2.25 GPA, C or higher in MCOM 1300, 3310, or 3330, and recommendation of faculty member and internship coordinator.
+Prerequisite: 2.25 GPA, C or better in MCOM 1300, 2310, or 2330, and recommendation of faculty member and internship coordinator.
 Minimum of 160 hours of supervised employment in media or communication organization.
 Weekly reports, interviews, and term paper required.

 4000.
 Special Problems in Mass Communications (V1-3).
 Prerequisite: Consent of instructor.
 Individual research on approved problems or projects in mass communications areas.
 May be repeated for 3 hours credit.